Using Microsoft Teams With a Screen Reader

 This document is meant as an introduction and reference for using Microsoft Teams (Teams) with a screen reader.
 This document may more directly or frequently refer to JAWS but is not meant to exclude other screen readers in its coverage.
 For documentation and download of JAWS scripts for Teams, refer to Using the JAWS Scripts For Microsoft Teams.

-This document was last revised against Teams version 1.3.00.21759 as tested on September 5, 2020.
-This Teams version is an Electron app.
-The active interface code comes directly from a Microsoft server and may change without notice and without changing the Teams version number just mentioned.
-As a result, user experience may vary.
+This document was last revised against Teams version 23195.1511.2279.823 as tested on August 9, 2023.
+This Edge WebView2-based app, which Microsoft sometimes calls Teams 2, began replacing the Teams 1.x Electron/Angular-based versions in 2023.
+In both cases, the active interface code comes directly from a Microsoft server and may change without notice and without changing the Teams version number.
+As a result, user experience may vary even when version numbers match this documentation.

 Table of Contents